 When a user opens or prints a PDF file and does not have access to the original fonts (either on their own device or through embedded or embedded subsets), Adobe Acrobat will temporarily substitute a Multiple Master font.
 Sans serif fonts will use AdobeSansMM and serif fonts will be subbed by AdobeSerifMM until a replacement font is embedded into the PDF.

 Steps to Embedding Fonts in PDFs

-PDF creators can embed fonts or subset fonts with the following steps.
+Embedding fonts or subset fonts is accomplished with the following steps.
 This process may occur at any time after the PDF file has been created since the process only applies to an individual file and not the program as a whole.
 The process of embedding fonts is the same for both Mac and Windows users as well.

 1 Open the PDF file you want to use and click on the File tab.

 2 Choose Print.